nuagenetworks/nuage-metroae/Documentation/CUSTOMIZATION.md

 # Customizing the Components for a Deployment

-The configuration files required to perform workflows are defined under a sub-directory of the deployments/ directory in MetroAG.
-A default/ deployment is provided with MetroAG and can be edited.
-Alternatively, new deployments can be created as sub-directories under the deployments/ directory.
-When a MetroAG workflow is executed, it uses the default deployment unless a different deployment sub-directory name is specified.
-In this way, many deployments (different configurations) can be suppored in parallel and switched between by deployment name.

-Setting configuration files correctly ensures that when you subsequently execute the workflow they configure components as intended.
-Precise syntax is crucial for success.
-See the [examples directory](/examples/) for references.
-Each configuration file under a deployment is validated against a data schema at the start of workflow execution.
-This ensures all required fields are present and in the correct syntax early in the process.
-The schemas are accessible in the schemas/ directory and follow the json-schema.org standard.

-## For users of MetroAG before version 3.0
+## Note for users of MetroAG before version 3.0
-Users before version 3.0 used the deprecated build_vars.yml configuration.
+MetroAG before version 3.0 used the deprecated build_vars.yml configuration.
 In the current version, this is replaced with "deployments" as described in this document.
 An obsolete build_vars.yml file can be converted to a deployment using the following tool:

 ```
 ./convert_build_vars_to_deployment.py <build_vars_file> <deployment_name>